jantman/awslimitchecker/README.rst

 can help this, but even the version that comes with Business and Enterprise support only monitors a small subset of AWS limits and only alerts *weekly*.
 Botolimitchecker provides a command line script and reusable package that queries your current usage of AWS resources and compares it to limits (hard-coded AWS defaults that you can override, or data from Trusted Advisor where available), notifying you when you are approaching or at your limits.
-It also provides useful helper methods to check capacity for a given number of a type of resource, usable as a sanity check in your deployment pipeline.

 Requirements
 ------------